Amirreza-shj/python_project_NAAM/README.md

                     )
         return result
 ```
-also there is another class for calculating volume in specific month
+Also, there is another class for calculating volume in a specific month.
 ```python
 class MonthVolume:
     """